-We are currently not involved in any litigation that we believe could have a materially adverse effect on our financial condition or results of operations.
+Except as set forth below we are currently not involved in any litigation that we believe could have a materially adverse effect on our financial condition or results of operations.
 There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our company or any of our subsidiaries, threatened against or affecting DSC, its common stock, any of its subsidiaries or of DSC's or DSC's subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect.